scholarslab/scholarslab.github.io/collections/_posts/2021-01-15-the-programming-historian-and-editorial-process-in-digital-publishing.md

   - title: Brandon's blog
     url: http://walshbr.com/blog/the-programming-historian-and-editorial-process-in-digital-publishing/
 ---
 At MLA 2021, I was part of a panel  on "Perspectives on Digital Humanities Publishing" along with Jojo Karlin and Matthew K. Gold; Radhika Gajjala; and Gabriela Baeza Ventura and Carolina Villarroel.
-The rough text of my talk follows along with my slides.
+The lightly edited text of my talk follows along with my slides.
 As always, I tend to use the text as an outline and then expand or contract sections in the moment.
 More information on that strategy for public speaking can be found [here](http://walshbr.com/blog/dh-public-speaking/).

 ![Introductory slide](/assets/post-media/mla-2021/1.jpeg)